jkmrto/phoenix_blog/priv/posts/testing-tricks-in-elixir-1-mocks.md

 One common pattern in testing is replacing a dependency by a custom piece of code, that may allow to simplify the testing approach.
 This replacement is commonly known as "Mock", although there are other definitions like "Stubs" or "Fakes" depending on the characteristics of the implementation that is replacing the dependency.

-Normally, when we talk about mocks we think about a 3rd API that inevitably needs to replaced, since we want to guarantee an stable test suites that can not depends on an external system in order to be green.
+Normally, when we talk about mocks we think about a 3rd API that inevitably needs to replaced, since we want to guarantee an stable test suite that doesn't depend on an external system in order to be green.
 That is a clear example where using mocks is legit, though there are other usages that are not so clear and that are prone to discussion.

 In Elixir it is quite usual having unit tests that includes the interaction with the database as part of the tests.
 There are some drawback on this approach, since we are making our test inherently more slow, and also more coupled to a database which is not ideal.
 In some Software designs models like [Hexagonal Arquitecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) the databases are treated as external dependencies, which means that is modeled as a port, and ports are normally replaced by mocks on Unit tests.